futurechimp/bdk-wallet-experiment/README.md

 1. you present the `emergency_key`, OR
 2. you present the `unvault_key` AND the current block time is greater than the `after` parameter.

 The parameters are (I guess) public keys.
-The text is maddeningly unspecific about exactly what types those are, so it'll be a bit of exploration.
+The text is maddeningly unspecific about exactly what types those are, so it'll be a bit of exploration to figure out exact types in Rust.

 1. `emergency_key` is a WIF file which they get from an `ECPair.toWIF()`
 1. For `unvault_key`, things devolve into JavaScript underneath the hood of the shiny TypeScript library, but digging a bit it looks like a `PBKDF2-HMAC: RFC 2898 key derivation function` wrapped inside a BIP32 (mnemonic) derivation.